 Both Ralaivao and Morandi are reductive artists, their language is quiet, the tone of their paintings cool, and it feels quite fitting that this exhibition should be a closely selected one, a handful of paintings by each.
 While there are other conversations to be had at other times, Morandi’s flower paintings (painted from arrangements of artificial silk flowers) would provide a startling contrast to Ralaivao’s large place settings, while the landscapes with their contrast between the natural world and the buildings set into the hillsides, would share much common ground with Ralaivao’s paintings of clothing and flesh.
-In essence this exhibition offers a tantalising starter, and leaves me excited for more generational conversations between contemporary and modern masters.
+In essence, this exhibition offers a tantalising starter, and leaves me excited for more generational conversations between contemporary and modern masters.

 Paul Coldwell